 Modern Language Placement

 The Modern Language requirement is a two-course or equivalent sequence that prepares students to be lifelong learners of languages and cultures.
-Modern language courses are taken in order (the language 101 course, followed by language 102 or the approved study away or immersive experience) and focus on learning through developing novice-level skills in comprehending and producing speech and writing in a non-English natural language, and familiarity with some of the communities for whom that is a first or primary language.
+Modern language courses are taken in order (first the language 101 course, followed by language 102 or the approved study away or immersive experience).
+They focus on learning through developing novice-level skills in comprehending and producing speech and writing in a non-English natural language, and familiarity with some of the communities for whom that is a first or primary language.
 A student may also satisfy this requirement through one of the following means, all subject to final approval by the Department of Modern Language Studies:

 Placement scores from exams at other universities do not meet this requirement.